-The model as presented here is for two product families and includes provisions for reps to be responsible for selling either or both of them.
-This scenario is intended to address the sales force of a newly acquired software company when, in order to meet the sales goals of your combined companies, you need to retain their sales team focused on what they know how to sell but you also want your existing team to carry some quota for the new product.
+The model as presented here covers two product families and includes provisions for reps to be responsible for selling either or both of them.
+This two product scenario is intended to address the sales force of a newly acquired software company when, in order to meet the sales goals of your combined companies, you need to retain their sales team focused on what they know how to sell but you also want your existing team to carry some quota for the new product.
 This is a fairly common occurrence in the software industry.

 The section of the model on the left is to capture those average values that will drive the starting quotas for reps focused on product A or B, or a blended quota for both products.
 The numbers in blue font are editable while the red font are calculations.
-To complete this section the sales manager needs to estimate how many deals will close and the Average Selling Price (ASP) by reps focused on either product line A or B or both.
+To complete this section the sales manager needs to estimate how many deals will close and the Average Contract Value(ACV) by reps focused on either product line A or B or both.
 If you organization doesn’t have multiple product families then simply set product B to zero.

 Also on the left side (not shown above) is a place to enter the expected quarterly ramp for each product family.
 This is a combination of a seasonality adjustment (e.g. summer in western Europe or September in the US federal space) as well as a market penetration ramp.

-The right side of the model is comprised of multiple rows of variables that affect their quotas (one row per discrete sales rep).
+The right side of the model is comprised of multiple columns of variables that affect their quotas (one row per discrete sales rep).
 The starting values in columns O through AN are initially based on the data entered in the left section of the model but there are additional “levers” that allow the sales manager to customize the quotas on an individual basis.
 The customized quotas are rolled up, discounted for over-assignment, and compared with the original regional target in real time so the effect of any customizations can immediately be determined.
 The sales leader can customize each rep’s quota based on the following parameters.

 - What product(s) the reps will sell (Product A, Product B or a blend of both).